-Should you find yourself in a situation which you suspect may be a type of sexual harassment, you are urged to speak with the Academic Dean, the Dean of Students, the Director of the Counseling Center, or the Director of Human Resources/Affirmative Action Officer.

-Any of these people will advise you of appropriate channels available to you and will respect the confidentiality of the situation.
+Should you find yourself in a situation which you suspect may be a type of sexual harassment, you are urged to speak with the Dean of Students, the Director of the Counseling Center, or the Director of Human Resources/Affirmative Action Officer.
+Any of these individuals will advise you of appropriate channels available to you and will respect the confidentiality of the situation.